thunlp/WebCPM/README.md

 python split.py --add_zhihu
 ```

 In addition to the interactive web search data, we also provide the dataset needed for training the pipeline-based web search: `pipeline_data` (**110k** instances in total).
-All the data is created by prompting text-davinci-003 and then manually filtered by human annotators. (**Note** This part is not included in the paper, and you don't need to split it into train / dev / test.)
+All the data is created by prompting text-davinci-003 (Bing search engine is also involved) and then manually filtered by human annotators. (**Note** This part is not included in the paper, and you don't need to split it into train / dev / test.)

 ### Prepare the model